-- Seoul Lantern Festival: This festival of lights in November illuminates Seoul’s Cheonggyecheon Stream with traditional lanterns down the waterway’s 1,400-yard (1,280-meter) length.
+- Seoul Lantern Festival: This festival of lights in November illuminates Seoul’s Cheonggyecheon Stream with traditional lanterns.

 Winter in South Korea

-From December to March, the winter months in South Korea bring only occasional snowfall—as much as 25 days of snow per year in Seoul, down to only 5 on southern cities like Busan.
+From December to March, the winter months in South Korea bring only occasional snowfall—as much as 25 days of snow per year in Seoul, down to only five days in southern cities like Busan.
 The temperature follows the same north-to-south pattern, with January lows of 27.5 degrees F (-2.5 degrees C) in Seoul and 37.5 degrees F (3 degrees C) in Busan.

 Events to check out: